Mission, Goals, and Outcomes of the Carroll College Department of Nursing

 - Utilize information management systems and patient care technology.

-- Engaging in changing social, political, financial, policy, and regulatory environments that affect nursing and the health care system.
+- Engage in changing social, political, financial, policy, and regulatory environments that affect nursing and the health care system.

 - Demonstrate excellence in communication, including interprofessional communication and collaboration for improving patient health outcomes.